Annual Student Media awards honoring student excellence.

 Student Media Most Valuable Player

-A Student Media participant (non-division head) who consistently produces excellent content and goes above and beyond in assisting with other tasks such as recruiting, training staff, promotions, etc. Application may include links to three of the best examples of applicant’s work and a brief essay about why the applicant deserves the award.
+A Student Media participant (non-division head) who consistently produces excellent content and goes above and beyond in assisting with other tasks such as recruiting, training staff, promotions, etc. Application may include links to three of the best examples of applicant’s work, a letter of recommendation from a peer, and a brief essay about why the applicant deserves the award.
 Cash prize $250.

 Student Media Innovator

 A Student Media producer (non-division head) who has excelled in the area of media innovation by either creation of a new product or an innovative approach to an existing division.
-Application may include links to three of the best examples of applicant’s work and a brief essay about why the applicant deserves the award.
+Application may include links to three of the best examples of applicant’s work, a letter of recommendation from a peer, and a brief essay about why the applicant deserves the award.
 Cash prize $250.

 Student Media Rookie of the Year

 Outstanding first-year student whose level of Student Media participation and demonstrated excellence sets them apart from their peers.
-Application may include links to three of the best examples of applicant’s work and a brief essay about why the applicant deserves the award.
+Application may include links to three of the best examples of applicant’s work, a letter of recommendation from a peer, and a brief essay about why the applicant deserves the award.
 Cash prize $250.